 Gamification as a non-material motivation for employees

 Gamification techniques can be employed to make daily work more exciting and give employees additional motivators.
-For example, the office life will be more fun if there is digital duels and battles with bosses.
+For example, office life will be more fun if there are digital duels and battles with bosses.
 People love playing games just for enjoyment, not for material reward.
 Surely, there are more sophisticated ways to drive staff engagement and efficiency through workplace gamification.

 SAP, a provider of enterprise resource planning software, created a gamified system named Roadwarrior to keep their sales team motivated.
 As a rule, salespeople must face large amounts of rejection along with keeping up with changes in the product.
 Roadwarrior trains sales representatives to face up challenges by putting them in front of a simulated customer.
-The players earn points and badges by responding to questions and at the same time get better prepared to dealing with the real customer.
+The players earn points and badges by responding to questions and at the same time get better prepared to deal with the real customer.

 Gamification in education

 Education is a never-ending process.
 Learners have to maintain an awareness of their progress, however, with time abstract goals like "It would be nice to learn a new language" are becoming less motivational.
 Then a user hurries to his/her comfort zone.

 Gamification in education is based on the principles of instant feedback - "Look, you learned 100 new words, your level has been improved".
 One big goal is being fragmented into a lot of small ones, even if they are virtual.
 Thus a user always notices the progress.
-A good example of an application for learning a language with integrated game elements is Stav Online by Anadea e-learning software development company.
-It's an e-learning gamification platform with game-like interface, points gained for correct answers and bonus system that turns study into exciting and competitive entertainment.
+A good example of an application for learning a language with integrated game elements is Stav Online by Anadea e learning software development company.
+It's an e-learning gamification platform with game-like interface, points gained for correct answers and a bonus system that turns study into exciting and competitive entertainment.